 In addition to keynote speeches by local media personalities and public officials, the workshop presentations and resource tables, the City’s facilities housed a room equipped with numerous computer stations and experts on hand to help seniors, persons with disabilities or their caregivers get online and learn about the numerous resources available to them.
 This included basic tutorials on how to use Google, Facebook, YouTube and even online games.

-If you missed the event, we’re including some photos below, and a link to a video of the many seniors, caregivers and family members taking advantage of the free computer stations and internet access at the event.
+If you missed the event, we’re including some photos below of the many seniors, caregivers and family members taking advantage of the free computer stations and internet access at the event.
 Also, the presentation slides of our workshop, and the “app chart” handout for caregivers are available on our website.

 To stay abreast of this event and follow-up coverage, (or if you’re a Bay Area caregiver seeking to learn more about free internet access and computer classes offered in San Francisco’s neighborhood community centers), please visit: www.sfconnected.info/ and www.sfhealthyaging.org.

 If you are a caregiver and attended the event, please feel free to leave a comment below about something helpful you experienced or what could have made the event even better for caregivers.